Huldoser/remote-shell-exec/README.md

 # remote-shell-api-server
-Run shell scripts on your *nix machine from a remote source using this API.
+Run shell commands on your *nix machine from a remote source using this API.

 ##Usage: